judsonlmoore/judsonlmoore.com/_pages/travel-guides/kyrgyzstan-travel-guide.md

 permalink: 		"/kyrgyzstan/"
 layout: 		fullwidth-hero
 category: 		kyrgyzstan
-image: 			/assets/images/2012/06/Osh_Bazaar_in_Bishkek_Kyrgyzstaneg.jpeg
+image: 			/assets/images/2018/02/without-a-path-judson-in-kyrgyzstan.jpg
 ---

-## The Switzerland of Central Asia
+## Remote and untouched nature

 Dubbed The Switzerland of Central Asia, Kyrgyzstan is home to some of this planet's most beautiful and untouched nature.
 I lived in Kyrgyzstan for two years working with the United Nations on media and social justice development projects as a [Peace Corps](https://www.peacecorps.gov/) volunteer.
 My time here was the most rewarding and meaningful time of my life, made even better by the Kirgiz hospitality and the opportunity to explore untouched nature.
 I go back to Kyrgyzstan every other year to catch up with [the media empire I founded](http://kyrgyzmedia.com/) and to reconnect with the people that make Central Asia feel like my second home.